jared-richard-clarke/student/notes/pratt-parser/crockford.md

 // 2010-06-26

 let make_parse = function () {

+    // "In a more sophisticated language, we would want to have scope,
+    // giving the programmer convenient control over the lifespan and
+    // visibility of a variable."

     let scope;

+    // "Every token, such as an operator or identifier, will inherit
+    // from a symbol.
+We will keep all of our symbols (which determine
+    // the types of tokens in our language) in a symbol_table object."

     let symbol_table = {};

+    // "We assume that the source text has been transformed into an array
+    // of simple token objects (tokens), each containing a type member
+    // ("name", "string", "number", or "operator"), and a value member,
+    // which is a string or number.
+    //
+    // The token variable always contains the current token".

     let token;
     let tokens;
     let token_nr;